Altaflux/agent-mimir/README.md

 * Configurable memory types to allow persistent memory or different use cases.
 * Different prompts for different LLMs to improve compatibility.
 * Talk to multiple agents simultaneously.
+* Provide access to the chat in different forms like web or text to speech.